Excel's Norm.s.inv Function Can Be Used To Compute

 5. Data Transformation:

-• Transforming data to standard normal distribution: You can utilize NORM.S.INV to transform data from a normal distribution (with a known mean and standard deviation) into a standard normal distribution, simplifying analysis and visualization.
+• Transforming data to standard normal distribution: You can work with NORM.S.INV to transform data from a normal distribution (with a known mean and standard deviation) into a standard normal distribution, simplifying analysis and visualization.
 This involves calculating the z-score for each data point using the appropriate formula and then applying NORM.S.INV to that z-score.

 6. Inverse Probability Calculations: